-The SCNC argue that Southern Cameroonians play second fiddle in the affairs of Cameroon.
+The SCNC argues that Southern Cameroonians play second fiddle in the affairs of Cameroon.

 That is why they say, no native of Southern Cameroon has ever been appointed to the prestigious and powerful position of Secretary General at the Presidency.

-The same is true of the key Ministries of Territorial Administration or Finance or Defence or Education.
+The same was true untill recently, of the key Ministries of Territorial Administration or Finance or Defence or Education.

 Besides, they contend while the union has lasted, “Our union accord has been violated.
 We have been disenfranchised, marginalised, and treated with suspicion.Our interests have been disregarded.
 Our participation in national life has been limited to non-essential functions.
 Our natural resources have been ruthlessly exploited without any benefit accruing to our territory or to its people.
 Through manoeuvres and manipulations, we have been reduced from partners of equal status in the Union to the status of a subjugated people.
 You would imagine that the above indignities are awesome enough.
 No. The Anglophone jeremiad has only started” echoed Anglophone leaders decades ago…a worry which lingers on.

 Anglophones in the Buea Declaration further fulminate against the Francophone colonial masters for the “exploitation and rape of our economy, destroying the inherited road infrastructure, mounting ubiquitous checkpoints that restrict free movement, entrenching the policy of divide and rule, marginalisation, egregious human rights abuses, discrimination in education and training, domination and the international isolation of Anglophone Cameroon.”